History of the English penny (c. 600 – 1066): Edgar's reform, c. 973 and the late Anglo-Saxon coinage

+Silver 'Reform' penny of Edgar, moneyer Lyfing, Norwich, c.
+973–75.

 Exactly when Edgar reformed the coinage is not certain: that it was towards the end of his reign is clear from the coins, and the only help provided by written sources is a reference in Roger of Wendover's 13th-century chronicle, which implies the reform may have taken place in or after 973.
 Its impact, however, cannot be underestimated, and it formed the basis of the English coinage until the reign of Henry II.
 Old coins disappeared from circulation and a single standardised type was introduced at around forty mints across the country, bearing the royal portrait and title on the obverse and the names of moneyer and mint around a small central cross on the reverse.
 Initially, too, all new dies were distributed from a single die-cutting centre located at Winchester.
 Such centralisation was unusual, and occurred in only a few of the other types that came after: more commonly, the same type was used throughout the country but die production devolved to a number of regional die-cutting centres which distributed dies to nearby, smaller mints.
 Even within the nine-month reign of Harold II in 1066 coins were struck with a new design in his name at forty-eight mints.
 Around seventy places in England (and in Wales under the Normans) were active as mints during this period, ranging hugely in size and productivity: the largest was London, though York and Lincoln remained important throughout the period, and other major mints included Winchester, Norwich and Stamford.
 At the other end of the scale are places that were never important mints in the Anglo-Saxon period and are little more than villages, hillforts and market towns today, including Melton Mowbray, Milborne Port, Castle Gotha, Cadbury Castle and Dunwich.
 Mints of this kind were often only active during short periods, such as a number of 'emergency' mints set up during the reign of Æthelred II because of Viking depredations.